SEESolutions-it/DpdlEngine/README.md

 Dpdl supports common IoT protocol stacks such as Bluetooth(tm) and CoAP (Constraint Device Application Protocol) and can be extended with other protocols.
-Dpdl development has been started back in year 2003, where mobile phones had very limited computer, memory and storage capacity.
+Dpdl development has been started back in year 2003, where mobile devices had very limited computer, memory and storage capacity.

 **DpdlEngine stack**